uriel1998/multiple_scripts/README.md

  Use the Shell Commands plugin to invoke, optionally use Commander plugin to add an icon to the ribbon or somesuch.

+ You *may* need to add the $PATH variables to Shell Commands, depending on where you have the dragon binary located.

 ## convert_patreon_downloader_files.sh